CONFLATOR: Incorporating Switching Point based Rotatory Positional Encodings for Code-Mixed Language Modeling: Data Extraction and Strategies

 \subsection{Code-Mixing Index (CMI)}

-As mentioned previously, we expect the difficulty of language processing tasks to increase as the level of codemixing increases.
-To measure the level of codemixing in our corpus, we use Code-mixing Index \cite{gamback-das-2016-comparing} :
+As mentioned previously, we expect the difficulty of language processing tasks to increase as the level of code-mixing increases.
+To measure the level of code-mixing in our corpus, we use Code-mixing Index \cite{gamback-das-2016-comparing} :

 Where x denotes utterance, N is the number of token in x belonging to any language $L_i$, $w_m$ and $w_n$ are weights.
 Please refer to \citet{gamback-das-2016-comparing} for a detailed explanation of CMI.